aamyaaaa/aamya_intern_repo_dev/git_understanding.md

 overlap, and Git needs a human decision.
 Resolving conflicts is about understanding both changes and deciding the final correct version.
 Keeping branches small and syncing often helps reduce conflicts.

+## issue 40
+## Writing Meaningful Commit Messages Reflection

+### What makes a good commit message?
+A good commit message is short but specific, uses the imperative mood (e.g., “Fix”, “Add”), and makes it clear what changed and why.
+Using a consistent structure like Conventional Commits (type/scope/summary) makes history easier to scan and automate.

+### How does a clear commit message help in team collaboration?
+Clear messages speed up code reviews and debugging because teammates can quickly understand the intent of a change without re-reading the full diff.
+It also helps during handover, reverts, and when tracking when/why a behavior was introduced (git blame / history).

+### How can poor commit messages cause issues later?
+Vague messages like “fixed stuff” make it difficult to search for changes, identify regressions, or safely revert a specific change.
+Overly detailed messages can also be noisy and reduce the signal in commit history, making it harder to scan important changes quickly.

+### Open-source observations
+In large repos like React and Node.js, many commit titles are short and descriptive (often using prefixes like fix/docs/chore), which makes browsing history efficient and consistent.